MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-invoice-jobs.md

 You can review and post created invoices in the **Sales Invoices** window.

 > [!NOTE]
-> Alternatively, invoice a customer by selecting the project, and then choosing the **Create Sales Invoice** action.
+> Alternatively, invoice a customer by selecting the project, and then choosing the **Create Project Sales Invoice** action in the project or **Create Sales Invoice** action in the project tasks.

 ## To create and post project sales invoice from project planning lines